fyne-io/conf.fyne.io/index.md

 | 16:30 | Fyne Team | Q&A with the Fyne team |
 | 17:00 | | **Social event** (drinks provided) |

-The social event will end at approximately 6:30pm.
+The social event ended end at approximately 6:30pm.

 ## Sponsorship